AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Adobe Acrobat Sign modules
-description: With the Adobe Acrobat Sign modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+description: With the Adobe Acrobat Sign modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your [!DNL Adobe] Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 01158218-31a6-4c68-a9b7-6a678a8f40c9
 ---
 # Adobe Acrobat Sign modules

-With the Adobe Acrobat Sign modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+With the Adobe Acrobat Sign modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your [!DNL Adobe] Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.

 ## Access requirements